oracle/graaljs/docs/user/README.md

 node [options] [filename] [args]
 ```

 To install a Node.js module, use the `npm` launcher from the GraalVM's `/bin` folder.
-The `npm` executable is equivalent to the default Node.js command and supports all Node.js APIs.
+The `npm` command is equivalent to the default Node.js command and supports all Node.js APIs.

 1&#46; Install the `colors` and `ansispan` modules using `npm install` as
 follows: